 Diseñadora Gráfica y Web, Fotógrafa y Artista Plástica del Sur de California.

 Ericka began her career as an In-House Graphic Designer and Assistant for U.S. Capital, a Sports and Entertainment Company in 2005.
 She gained vast experience across different media from print, video to web design and had the opportunity to travel and represent the company in China and Latin America.
-In 2012, while working in the Film Industry as a Location Production Assistant at Blumhouse Productions in Los Angeles, Ericka helped manage a variety of movie locations, accommodating all film crew departments and cast on the movie set.
-She also got an inside look at the complete movie production process from beginning to end.
+Since 2012, she has been working in the Film Industry as a Location Production Assistant at Blumhouse Productions in Los Angeles, Ericka helps manage a variety of movie locations, accommodating all film crew departments and cast on the movie set.
+She also gets an inside look at the complete movie production process from beginning to end.
 Ericka’s photography work has been published in the Wall Street Journal and has been used in a variety of advertising pieces across the nation.
 Ericka’s Web/Graphic Design, Photography and Film experience will assist you on the development of your business branding across all media and in two different languages (English/Spanish).
 In her spare time, you can find her out photographing the town, oil painting, cooking, gardening at home and out in the ocean or the mountains.

 My portfolio: Optometro is a word that describes the power of an image and how your brain interprets that information.
 Because the human eye naturally moves from one element to another in a “Z pattern”, Designers’ have the power to trick the brain by positioning the flow and intent of the imagery making the overall aim of the design meaningful.
 From the observer’s point of view, the mechanics of the image need to be simple, to easily find the meaning of the underlying concept.
 The traditional Chinese written language is based on a series of symbols, which do not translate into letters, but into concepts and phrases.
 Symbols for the most part are an universal language that can artistically transmit the same concept to any observer.
 Graphically, an artist will strive to make these symbols universal, without a restrictive language or cultural pretense.